VeenathT/AgroNest/README.md

 # AgroNest - Fertilizer Management System
+Welcome to AgroNest! , Our comprehensive solution for fertilizer management.
+This project aims to streamline various aspects of farming, including Fertilizer Buying & Selling, Laboratory Management, Soil Quality Guidance, Promotions Handling, Fertilizer Data Analysis, Feedback Collection, and more.
 ## About Our Web Application:-
 Our web application stands at the forefront of agricultural innovation, offering a holistic solution to streamline fertilizer management practices and empower stakeholders across the agricultural